marckassay/PowerBolt/README.md

 This module contains the following custom tasks that I use frequently:

 * Stores last value of Set-Location and restores that location when PowerShell restarts.
-* You can restart PowerShell from command-line via 'pwsh'.  'pwsha' will restart with administrator privledges
+* You can restart PowerShell from command-line via 'pwsh'.  'pwsha' will restart with administrator privileges
 * Publish modules by retrieving NugetAPIKey and deploying my development directory to a PowerShell module directory
 * When a session starts PowerShell profile will be backed-up to my Google Drive directory and will overwrite Visual Studio code profile.
 * A function to output a given module's synopsis for its exported functions.
-* Cumlitave PowerShell history of sessions.
+* Cumulative PowerShell history of sessions.

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/marckassay/MKPowerShell/blob/master/LICENSE) [![PS Gallery](https://img.shields.io/badge/install-PS%20Gallery-blue.svg)](https://www.powershellgallery.com/packages/MKPowerShell/)

 ## Caveat

-* This module hasn't been tested to my standard as it is simpily a utility module that I created.
+* This module hasn't been tested to my standard as it is simply a utility module that I created.
 So some constraints and limitations exist still, but welcome pull-requests.

 ## Instructions